swagger-atlas/atlas/docs/use_cases.md

 This is available in `EXCLUDE_URLS` Settings in `conf/conf.py`

 Each OP_KEY is "METHOD url" (eg: "GET /users/").
-A complete list of OP_KEY can be obtained in `conf/routes.py` file generated via `python manage.py generate_routes`
+A complete list of OP_KEY can be obtained in `conf/routes.py` file generated via `atlas generate_routes`

 Creating Custom Scenarios